AusDTO/dta-website/_posts/2017-01-24-early-adoption-of-marketplace-pays-off.md

   </details>
 </div>

+*Caption: Interview with Chris O'Connor the Manager of Digital, City of Casey - one of the first buyers in the Digital Marketplace.*

 ## Want to join the community?

-If you work in government and have an email address ending in **.gov.au** you can create a buyer account now.
+If you work in government and have an email address ending in **.gov.au** you can [create a buyer account](https://marketplace.service.gov.au/buyers/signup) now.

-If your government email address is different, you can request a buyer account by emailing marketplace@digital.gov.au
+If your government email address is different, you can request a buyer account by emailing mailto:marketplace@digital.gov.au

-If you want to provide digital products or services to government through the Digital Marketplace register your interest by contacting marketplace@digital.gov.au
+If you want to provide digital products or services to government through the Digital Marketplace register your interest by contacting mailto:marketplace@digital.gov.au